 - Preheat oven to 400.
 Prepare cookie sheet or roasting pan with sheet of parchment paper cut to size.

-- Wash eggplant and using a chef's knife, slice off the green top.
+- Wash eggplant.
+Using a chef's knife, slice off the green top.
 Then, slice the eggplant in half, lengthwise.
 Place eggplant, sliced part down on cookie sheet.
 Roast at 400 for 35 minutes.

 - Once the eggplant is done roasting, allow to cool for 20-30 minutes until it is cool enough to touch.